Denver Attorneys Helping Couples With Legal Separation

 Physical separation and legal separation are two entirely different things.
 Some Colorado married couples would prefer to get a legal separation rather than a divorce.
-With a legal separation, in some situations, one spouse can continue to remain on the other spouse's health insurance policy.
+With a legal separation, in some situations, one spouse can continue to remain on the other spouse’s health insurance policy.
 Others choose this status for religious reasons.
 Whatever the motivation, a legal separation usually means that there is a possibility of reconciliation, even if that possibility is small.
 However, many would be surprised to learn that the process of legal separation is not easier than divorce.
-Some key differences are that you end up with a decree of legal separation rather than a decree of dissolution, and you cannot marry someone else until you get divorced.
+Some key differences are that you end up with a decree of legal separation rather than a decree of dissolution of marriage, and you cannot marry someone else until you get divorced.
 Our Denver legal separation attorneys at Plog & Stein, P.C. can help you explore this alternative solution and guide you through the process should you choose to pursue it.

 The process of separation is procedurally similar to dissolution.
 Like divorce, legal separation starts with the filing of a petition notifying the court and the other spouse.
 As with divorce, either you or your spouse or both of you must have lived in Colorado for the 91 days preceding the commencement of legal separation.
 You can file your petition in the county of residence for both of you, or the other party if you live in different counties.

 The petition specifies what you want the court to order with regard to issues such as:

 - Parental time

 - Spousal support

 - Child support